rust-lang/book/src/ch12-05-working-with-environment-variables.md

 ```

 Great!
 Now, we have to actually use the new `grep_case_insensitive` function.
-First, let's add a configuration option for it to the `Config` struct:
+First, let’s add a configuration option for it to the `Config` struct:

-<span class="filename">Filename: src/lib.rs</span>
+<span class=“filename”>Filename: src/lib.rs</span>

 ```rust
 pub struct Config {